The White Falcon - 20.06.1980, Blaðsíða 2

 same type of beauty on this base.

-Since the Hafnarf joniir Park is well-
+Since, the HafnarfjoJur Park is well-

 established, successfully protected